The Ladd Company: Beginnings

 Alan Ladd Jr. had been a successful studio head of 20th Century Fox, helping make films such as Star Wars, Julia, Alien, The Turning Point, Young Frankenstein, An Unmarried Woman and Silver Streak.
 He ran into conflict with the company's chairman, Dennis Stanfill and wanted to leave.
 He left the company in June 1979 to set up his own company along with fellow executives Jay Kanter and Gareth Wigan.
 Under the terms of their severance with Fox, they were not allowed to start working until October 1, 1979.

 The company was known as The Ladd Company and its symbol was a tree.
 "You could say it has a tie in with the tree of life," said Ladd.
 They signed a deal with Warner Bros who would finance and distribute their films, although the Ladd Company had creative control.
-Warners would finance at least $75 million a year.
+Warner Bros would finance at least $75 million a year.

 Ladd said he wanted to make "basically what I made at Fox.
 I don't think my attitude has changed.
 Those pictures went all over the place.
-There wasn't any specific theme to them."
-Even films like Alien and The Omen which he admits were "exploitation pictures, I think we tried to do it with more quality and style than just ripping off a theme."
+There wasn't any specific theme to them," even films like Alien and The Omen, which he admits were "exploitation pictures."
+He believed he "tried to do it with more quality and style than just ripping off a theme."

 Early films

-In November 1979, Ladd announced the company's first films: a Bette Midler concert movie (Ladd greenlit Midler's The Rose while at Fox) and Madonna Red a $10 million Joseph L. Mankiewicz film starring Paul Newman as a Vietnam War veteran turned priest.
-Then they announced Five Days in Summer from Fred Zinnemann who had made Julia, and Twice Upon a Time a $3 million film from Lucasfilm.
+On November 2, 1979, Ladd announced the company's first films: a Bette Midler concert movie (Ladd greenlit Midler's The Rose while at Fox) and Madonna Red, a $10 million Joseph L. Mankiewicz film starring Paul Newman as a Vietnam War veteran turned priest.
+Then they announced Five Days in Summer from Fred Zinnemann, who had made Julia, and Twice Upon a Time, a $3 million film from Lucasfilm.

-The Midler film became Divine Madness (1980) but Madonna Red was never made.
+The Midler film became Divine Madness (1980), but Madonna Red was never made.
 The first dramatic film the company ended making was Outland (1981), a science fiction film in the vein of Alien shot in England under Sandy Lieberson, the company's head of European operations.
 It was a commercial disappointment when released.

 The Ladd Company's second film was going to be a Bernardo Bertolucci film starring Ugo Tognazzi.
 This was never made.
-However the company had a critical and commercial hit with Body Heat (1981) the directorial debut of Lawrence Kasdan, then with Chariots of Fire (1981), a British film the company helped finance.
+However, the company had a critical and commercial hit with Body Heat (1981), the directorial debut of Lawrence Kasdan, then with Chariots of Fire (1981), a British film the company helped finance.

-Looker (1981) from Michael Crichton was a flop.
-The company helped make Blade Runner (1982), directed by Ridley Scott, which was a cult classic years after its theatrical release, but under performed critically and commercially.
+Looker (1981), from Michael Crichton, was a flop.
+The company helped make Blade Runner (1982), directed by Ridley Scott, which was a cult classic years after its theatrical release, but underperformed critically and commercially.
 Night Shift (1982), directed by Ron Howard, was a minor success.